An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Polygonal Approximation Sampler System Design

 \subsection{PAS functional behavior}

 Algorithm~\ref{alg:wds_algo} shows the pseudocode of the adapted Wall-Danielsson algorithm, as implemented in our hardware circuit design.
 The $\epsilon$ parameter allows us to control the coarseness of the approximation, as illustrated in Fig.~\ref{fig:subTh}.
-The possibility of tuning this parameter in real-time allows us to regulate the sampling toward a more coarse or fine representation of the signal, depending on local properties of the signal itself.
+The possibility of tuning this parameter in real-time allows us to regulate the sampling toward a more coarse or fine representation of the signal, depending on the local properties of the signal itself.
 Although the sampling frequency is dictated by the PAS and can be dynamically configured at run-time, we consider it fixed for most of the time.
-This assumption enables an algorithmic simplification since the horizontal step $\Delta x$ becomes constant and can be set to 1 (see line 2 of Algorithm~\ref{alg:wds_algo}).
+This assumption enables an algorithmic simplification since the horizontal step $dx$ becomes constant and can be set to 1 (see line 2 of Algorithm~\ref{alg:wds_algo}).
 In this way, arithmetic instructions involving this variable reduce their complexity, as additions simplify to unitary increments and multiplications can be avoided, resulting in a more energy efficient and faster HW implementation.

-Finally, the use of the index difference between two consecutive forwarded samples instead of the absolute sample index has two main advantages.
-First, it enables the recording of a potential infinite sequence of input samples.
+Finally, the use of the index difference between two consecutive forwarded samples instead of the absolute sample index (that is, \textit{OUTPUT\_INDEX} in Fig. 3) has two main advantages.
+First, it enables the recording of a potentially infinite sequence of input samples.
 Secondly, it still permits the tracking of time references as it indeed counts the input samples received from the ADC.
 To prevent numerical overflow, we reset the counter when it reaches the highest representable value and send the corresponding input sample.
-This condition may arise when the input signal is constant or, more in general, shows fluctuations lower than the imposed threshold $\epsilon$.
+This condition may arise when the input signal is constant or, more generally, shows fluctuations lower than the imposed threshold $\epsilon$.